bagisto/bagisto-docs/api_customer.md

 ![Bagisto Root Directory](assets/images/Bagisto_Api/bagisto_cust_register.jpg){: height="50%" width="50%" .center}
 </a>

-* In case there is already a customer in the Bagisto Store with the email address for which you are going to create new customer, then you will get a error message in response like:
+* In case there is already a customer in the Bagisto Store with the same email address for which you are going to create new customer, then you will get an error message in response like:

 ### Response:
     {